 - Ectopic hypersecretion of ACTH: Bronchial carcinoids; Small cell carcinoma of the lung

 Symptoms of Hypercortisolism

-A catabolic protein metabolism with osteoporosis (and an increased risk for fractures or bone necrosis), myopathy with peripheral muscular atrophy and adynamia exists.
+A catabolic protein metabolism with osteoporosis (and an increased risk for fractures or bone necrosis), myopathy with peripheral muscular atrophy and adynamia exist.
 Furthermore, a diabetic metabolic state is provoked.
 Arterial hypertonia may also arise or be worsened.
-Androgen levels may also be increased, if it is an ACTH-dependent form: women experience virilisation with hirsutism and cycle disorders.
+Androgen levels may also be increased if it is an ACTH-dependent form: women experience virilization with hirsutism and cycle disorders.

 A hypokalemia, which arises only in few cases connected with hypercortisolism, may be an indicator for a tumor of the adrenal cortex or for the ectopic ACTH-production.

 The clinical symptoms or the patient’s medication history lead to the suspected diagnosis.